 Leading by example

 Hannah is one of the most dedicated and determined of the staff at 5 Elements Martial Arts.
 She sets goals and whilst achieving them herself, always has time and energy to encourage other students and teammates with their goals.
 Hannah holds a black belt in Shotokan Karate as well as she has earned a black praciat in Muay Thai.
-Along her journey she has competed at WKU Worlds and has two gold medals to her name.
+Along her journey she has competed at WKU Worlds and has three gold medals to her name.
 Hannah is full of knowledge and encouragement and is a great asset to our team.